cjfshaw/JungleSim/README.md

 Latest problems
 --------------------------------------------
-The MonsterFactory class needs to be fixed and updated and the ChampFactory class needs to be created.
+Level up functionality needs to be double checked.